W.R. Grace

 W.R.
-Grace, today known as Grace, manufactures specialty chemicals and materials.
-After exposing thousands of people to asbestos through its vermiculite mining operations, the company went through major financial difficulties.
+Grace, today known as Grace, made asbestos products and mined and distributed vermiculite contaminated with asbestos.
+The company went through major financial difficulties after facing thousands of lawsuits.
 The company emerged from bankruptcy in 2014 and funded a trust with billions of dollars to compensate asbestos and mesothelioma victims.

 W.R.
 Grace & Company was founded in 1854 by William Russell Grace.[2]
 The company originally focused on fertilizer and machinery production.

 W.R.
 Grace was a large company that operated in a variety of industries.
 It used asbestos in many of its products.
-However, it was the Zonolite products and mines that caused so much damage to workers and others.
+These were largely construction materials that came into the company through acquisitions.

 By acquiring Zonolite, W.R.
 Grace took on liability for the company’s asbestos use, but the company also continued making products with asbestos and mining contaminated vermiculite.